ur-whitelab/hoomd-tf/sphinx-docs/source/building_the_graph.rst

 --------------------

-To finalize and save your graph, you must call :py:meth:`graphbuilder.graph_builder.save` with the following arguments:
+To finalize and save your graph, you must call :py:meth:`simmodel.SimModel.save` with the following arguments:

 * ``directory``: where to save your TensorFlow model files
-* ``force_tensor`` (optional): your computed forces, either as computed by your graph or output from :py:meth:`graphbuilder.graph_builder.compute_forces`.
+* ``force_tensor`` (optional): your computed forces, either as computed by your graph or output from :py:meth:`simmodel.SimModel.compute_forces`.
   This should be an ``N x 4`` tensor with the 4th column indicating per-particle potential energy.
 * ``virial`` (optional): the virial tensor to save.
 The virial should be an ``N x 3 x 3`` tensor.
 * ``out_nodes`` (optional): If your graph is not outputting forces, then you must provide a tensor or list of tensors which will be computed at each timestep.

 .. _saving_data: